0xZDH/o365spray/README.md

 > The oAuth2 module can be used for federated spraying, but it should be noted that this will ONLY work when the target tenant has enabled password synchronization - otherwise authentication will always fail.
 The default mechanic is to default to the 'adfs' module when federation is identified.

-## FireProx Base URLs
+## FireProx

 Microsoft has made it more difficult to perform password spraying, so using tools like [FireProx](https://github.com/ustayready/fireprox) help to bypass rate-limiting based on IP addresses.

+There are two methods to using FireProx with o365spray:
+1. As of v3.1.0, FireProx management can be done directly through o365spray.
+See the `Fireprox Configuration` and `Fireprox Utilities` command line flags.
-To use FireProx with o365spray, create a proxy URL for the given o365spray module based on the base URL tables below.
-The proxy URL can then be passed in via `--proxy-url`.
+2. Create a proxy URL for the given o365spray module based on the URL tables below.
+The proxy URL should then be passed in via `--proxy-url`.

-> NOTE: Make sure to use the correct `--enum-module` or `--spray-module` flag with the base URL used to create the FireProx URL.
+  - *NOTE*: Make sure to use the correct `--enum-module` or `--spray-module` value corresponding with the base URL used to create the FireProx URL.

 ### Enumeration